 Manage and live-preview theme-specific and plugin-specific Custom CSS in the Customizer.

-theme_mod, meaning it is a theme-specific option, part of the theme_mod_$theme option in the database.
+theme_mod prior to WordPress 4.7, meaning it is a theme-specific option, part of the theme_mods_$theme option in the database.
 Each theme has its own

 Plugin CSS is stored as a regular